Smithereens (album)

 Smithereens (stylized in all caps) is the third studio album by Japanese-Australian singer-songwriter Joji, released on 4 November 2022, through 88rising and Warner Records.
-It would also be his last project released under 88rising.
 It was preceded by the singles "Glimpse of Us" and "Yukon (Interlude)".
 Joji toured North America in promotion of the record from September 2022 to 2023.

 Background

 The album is divided into two sides, with the first side containing "introspective ballads", while the second side, co-produced by Joji, contains "lo-fi, D.I.Y. sounds".
 Joji announced the Smithereens Tour over two months ahead of the album alongside the release of the lead single "Glimpse of Us", before officially announcing the album title and release date on 26 August 2022.

 Promotion

 Singles

 "Glimpse of Us" was released as the lead single from Smithereens on 10 June 2022, alongside its accompanying music video, directed by Dan Streit.
 The song subsequently peaked atop the charts in Australia and New Zealand.

 "Yukon (Interlude)" was released as the second single, alongside the official announcement of the album on 26 August 2022.
 Its music video was released on the same day, directed by BRTHR.

 "Die for You" was released as the third and final single on 4 November 2022, alongside the album's release.
 Its music video was released on the same day, directed by Actual Objects.